Home Page

 Williamson's Sapsucker: forest on eastern slope of Cascades.
 It was here the very first specimen was collected 160 years ago by an American railroad survey team.

-Red-breasted Sapsucker: forest bird of Cascades and coastal ranges, breeds in upland forests around Ashland, over-winters in the area
+Red-breasted Sapsucker - Photo by Harry Fuller Red-breasted Sapsucker: forest bird of Cascades and coastal ranges, breeds in upland forests around Ashland, over-winters in the area.

-White-headed Woodpecker: Mostly found in the Cascades, but also on Mount Ashland in the Siskiyous and in thre forests around North Klamath Lake.
-Favors open ponderosa forests
+White-headed Woodpecker: mostly found in the Cascades, but also on Mount Ashland in the Siskiyous and in the forests around North Klamath Lake.
+Favors open ponderosa forests.

 Olive-sided Flycatcher: found in tall trees of Oregon's evergreen forests.
-Often located by its distinctive three-pnbote call from a treetop.
+Often located by its distinctive three-note call from a treetop.
 Declining in numbers due to loss of wintering habitat in tropics.

-Hammond's & Dusky Flycatchers: mountain forests of western Oregon, difficult to tell apart.
+Hammond's Flycatcher.
+Photo by Harry Fuller Hammond's & Dusky Flycatchers: mountain forests of western Oregon, difficult to tell apart.
 Dusky prefers more open habitat and the edges of clearings.
-Dusky has longer beak and tail
+Dusky has longer beak and tail.

 Pacific-slope Flycatcher: breeds in appropriate riparian habitat in western Oregon; overlaps with similar Cordilleran Flycatcher in far northeastern Oregon.

-Ash-throated Flycatcher: Prefers oak or juniper woodlands with lots of sunshine and open ground.
-Found near Emigrant Lake's south end, not far from Ashland
+Steller's Jay - Photo by Harry Fuller Ash-throated Flycatcher: prefers oak or juniper woodlands with lots of sunshine and open ground.
+Found near Emigrant Lake's south end, not far from Ashland.
+Also breeds in the woods of Jacksonville Cemetery.

-Cassin's Vireo: widely distributed across the state except in southeeastern corner
+Cassin's Vireo: widely distributed across the state except in southeastern corner.
+Nests in upland forest, e.g. near wildlife viewing pull-out along Hyatt Lake.

-Gray Jay: partial to mountain campgrounds and parks
+Gray Jay: partial to mountain campgrounds and parks.
+Sparse on Mount Ashland.

 Pinyon Jay: Gregarious resident in very center of Oregon, east of Cascades.